 To facilitate this, we are establishing a database of our members, including details of research interests and expertise.

-If you are interested in joining the group, you can do so here.
-We ask that you provide us with your name, position, department, interest and expertise, and a short statement about yourself.
+If you are interested in joining the group and being listed on the web page, please send an email to email@example.com or firstname.lastname@example.org.
+We would like to ask you to provide us with your name, position, department, interest and expertise, and a short statement about yourself.